MartoDD/SoftUni-Java/README.md

 # SoftUni-Java
-Homework and Exams from my Java Courses in SoftUni
+Homework, Exams and some basic projects from my Java Courses in SoftUni
 <h1>
   Entry Module
 <h2 dir="auto">